Concordium/concordium-base/smart-contracts/docs/src/general/develop-contracts.rst

 Building a smart contract module with ``cargo-concordium``
 ==========================================================

-The Rust compiler have support for compiling to Wasm using the ``wasm32-unknown-unknown`` target.
-However even when compiling with ``--release`` the resulting build includes large sections of debug information, which are not useful for smart contracts on chain.
+The Rust compiler has good support for compiling to Wasm using the ``wasm32-unknown-unknown`` target.
+However even when compiling with ``--release`` the resulting build includes large sections of debug information in custom sections, which are not useful for smart contracts on chain.

 To optimize the build and allow for new features such as embedding schemas, we recommend using ``cargo-concordium`` to build smart contract.